 Chase Freedom Unlimited Review

 In 2016, Chase introduced the Freedom Unlimited.
 Like the regular Freedom card, it has no annual fee.
 But instead of rotating bonus categories, it has a flat 1.5 points per dollar reward structure.
 So, if you charge $100 on the card, you would earn 150 points.

 Chase Ultimate Rewards

 Both cards are marketed by Chase as cash back cards, however, there is a way to make them function more like travel rewards cards.
-I cover this in my “Chase Ultimate Rewards 101” video, so check it out for more details.
+I cover this in my “Chase Ultimate Rewards 101” video/post, so check it out for more details.
 Basically, if you have a premium Chase card like the Sapphire Preferred, Sapphire Reserve, or Ink Business Preferred, you unlock additional abilities on other Ultimate Rewards earning cards, like the Freedom and Freedom Unlimited.
 This means you can transfer points to Chase’s travel partners like airlines and hotels, or even redeem them for bookings on the travel portal.

 Which card is right for me?

 So, the big question is, which card is right for you?
 Well, the answer is: “it depends.”

-The Chase Freedom card is definitely an awesome card to pair with Chase’s premium cards, like the Sapphire Preferred and Reserve card.
+The Chase Freedom card is definitely an awesome card to pair with Chase’s premium cards, like the Sapphire Reserve and Preferred card.
 I feel like it’s a great card for earning points quickly, especially when you take advantage of the category spend.
 I would recommend this card to anyone getting involved in the points hobby, especially if you already have one of the premium Chase cards.

 The Freedom Unlimited card, on the other hand, is a simple no-nonsense flat-rate card.
 I think it’s a great card for folks that don’t want the hassle of tracking bonus categories and their spend.
 While the 1.5 points per dollar may seem less than other flat-rate cash back cards, keep in mind that you may be able to squeeze more value from each point by transferring them or redeeming them via Chase’s travel portal.
-Again, I won’t go into detail on the process in this video, but definitely check out the “Chase Ultimate Rewards 101” video for more information.
+Again, I won’t go into detail on the process, but definitely check out our “Chase Ultimate Rewards 101” video/post for more information.